microsoft/HealthBotRefArchDeploy/README.md

 3. A **Health Bot** instance.
 Refer to [Create your first Healthcare Bot](https://docs.microsoft.com/en-us/healthbot/quickstart-createyourhealthcarebot) quickstart in the Health Bot documentation.

-3. Review the ARM template `azuredeploy.json` before proceeding.
+3. Review the **ARM template** `azuredeploy.json` before proceeding.
 Update the resource configuration parameters to meet your requirements.

-4. (Optional) Latest version of the following tools installed on a workstation or on an Azure virtual machine.
+4. (Optional) The following CLI tools are preinstalled in Azure Cloud Shell.
+In case you are planning to use a workstation or a VM to deploy the ARM template, install the CLI tools before proceeding.
+Links for downloading the tools are provided in the next section.

    - Azure CLI
    - GitHub CLI

 ## Reference Architecture

+The aim of this reference architecture is multifold.
+a.
+Help customers quickly deploy Microsoft **Health Bot** and **Cognitive Services** resources in **Production** region on Azure.
+b.
+Describe the integration touch points between the Health Bot, Azure Cognitive Services and Web Chat Client application.
+Azure Cognitive Services includes Congitive Search, QnA Maker and other AI services.
+b.
+Guide customers to provision the Microsoft Health Bot resources in a highly available fault tolerant configuration.
+Core services of the solution such as the Web Chat Client, QnA Maker runtime and Azure Cognitive Search are deployed in two separate Azure regions to provide for automatic failover.

 ![alt tag](./images/DeployArch-v10.jpg)

-Readers can refer to the following resources as needed.
+Readers are advised to refer to the following resources as needed.

 - [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 - [Git SCM Docs](https://git-scm.com/book/en/v2)